 “You took too long.”
 Vladimir stands, patting his crimson coat.

 “Well maybe I wanted them to come here,” you say crossly: hysteria spills out from your voice.
-Romania laughs loudly, making the hounds go crazy; they bark and scrap on the building’s walls.
+Vladimir laughs loudly, making the hounds go crazy; they bark and scrap on the building’s walls.

 “They can’t climb.
 You lied.”
 You shake your head and mumble, “Vampires.
 Ugh.”